GitHub-TC/EmpyrionWebAccess/Readme.md

 Here are all the structures of the game listed:
 * They can be teleported
 * The position can be transferred to the memory for a warp

+## Playfield
+Playfield view with the structures.
+Note: In order to be able to show a map of the playfield, this map.png first has to be copied from the cache of a client into the
+\\MODs\\EWA\\Maps\\\[Playfield\]\\map.png
+Directory are copied

+## Restore
+Recovery of backpacks, structures, player files and playfields from backups

 ## Start/Stop
 EmpyrionWebAccess does not start automatically there must be a "start.txt" file in the directory \[Savegame\]\\MODs\\EWA.